 We often hear that younger firms are likely to invest more on technology than older and established firms.
-The truth is older firms are willing to spend the big bucks to upgrade their infrastructure, but the challenge is upgrading portfolio accounting and reporting legacy software that contains many years of transactional data for thousands of accounts.
+The truth is older firms are willing to spend the big bucks to upgrade their infrastructure, but there’s a complication.

-“Can we keep our portfolio accounting software and implement workaround solutions?
+“Can we keep our portfolio accounting software and implement workaround solutions?”

-“With so much that can go wrong, is replacing our legacy software worth the effort?
+“With so much that can go wrong, is replacing our legacy software worth the effort?”

 Much of what goes wrong can be traced to advisors’ unrealistic vision of the process, including letting vendors control the efforts and budgeting for only the software’s base price.
 When working with advisors, I emphasize the need to create a realistic framework for a successful replacement strategy.